joepeck28/stock-analysis/README.md

 # Stock Analysis
 ## Comparing The differences Of Stock Performance Year over Year
 We first wanted to take a look at the performance of a stock that our clients parents were interested in to determine whether it might be a good investment.
 The project grew in scope, both with the number of stocks, as well as the stocks performance year over year between 2017 and 2018.
-It became clear that some changes should be made to the code in order to prcess the data more efficiently and provide a more user friendly interface for the clients.
+It became clear that some changes should be made to the code in order to process the data more efficiently and provide a more user friendly interface for the clients.

 ### Initial Results: A simple yet effective view of one stocks performance in 2018
 Using the code here I combined the total traded volume, and calculated the overall peformance of the stock based on the initial value and the year end value.